1. The contest is for a romance novel

 Manuscripts must be between 40,000 and 110,000 words in length, by electronic word count, including chapter headings, section dividers, etc.

 Format: Times New Roman or Courier, 12 point.
 The text is to be fully justified.

 Initial judging will be of the first 10,000 words plus, at the end, a 2,000 word judged synopsis.
 Judges are a group of romance readers using standardised evaluation sheets.
-At least five people will read and evaluate each manuscript.
+At least five people will read and evaluate each 10,000k beginning of the manuscript.
 The top and bottom score will be dropped and the remaining three scores averaged.
-The entries with the top scores will go to a second round of judging on the full manuscripts.
-The three top-scoring manuscripts from this round will be passed to the final judge for consideration.
-The three finalist entries will be judged by an editor.
+The finalist entries will then be judged by an editor.